 - Take along all necessary items described in preparedness phase 1 and 2.

 - Be careful not to venture outside if strong winds diminish very quickly.
 It is possible that the eye of the hurricane has passed over.
-Winds will pick up very quickly from the opposite direction in a short period of time.
+Winds will pick up very quickly from the opposite direction.

-- Turn off electricity and gas if told to due so by local authorities.
+- Turn off electricity and gas if told to do so by local authorities.